rocfelix/data-analysis/Datacampgit.md

 You commit changes to a Git repository in two steps:

-Add one or more files to the staging area.
+1. Add one or more files to the staging area.
-Commit everything in the staging area.
+2. Commit everything in the staging area.
-To add a file to the staging area, use git add filename.